Riwajchalise/blog/_pages/privacypolicy.md

 ## Consent

 By using our website, you hereby consent to our Privacy Policy and agree to its terms.
-For our Terms and Conditions, please visit the [Terms & Conditions Generator](https://www.privacypolicyonline.com/terms-conditions-generator/).
+Please visit the [Terms & Conditions](https://freethoughts.xyz/termsandcondition) page.

 ## Information we collect